 Ramananda Sengupta was born in Dhaka, then a part of British India.
-For some time he studied at Shantiniketan.
-His studies at Shantiniketan ended abruptly following his father’s death and he returned back.
-He later came to Kolkata in mid-1930s in search of job and was hired by cinematographer G K Mehta at the Film Corporation studio as an assistant.
-1941 film Kurukshetra was his first film in assistant’s role.
-1948 movie – “Purbarag” was his first movie as full-fledged cinematographer.
+For some time, he studied at Shantiniketan.
+His studies at Shantiniketan ended abruptly following his father’s death, and he returned.
+He later came to Kolkata in the mid-1930s in search of a job and was hired by cinematographer G K Mehta at the Film Corporation studio as an assistant.
+1941 film Kurukshetra was his first film in an assistant role.
+1948 movie – “Purbarag” was his first movie as a full-fledged cinematographer.
 French filmmaker Renoir was making a documentary titled ‘The River’ in 1949, and Sengupta became his cinematographer.
 It proved to be the major turning point of his career, which polished his talents as well.
 There was no turning back after that.

-Ramananda Sengupta – Some interesting and less-known facts
+Ramananda Sengupta – Some interesting and lesser-known facts

-1. When he passed away in 2017, he was the senior most cinematographer of Indian film industry.
+1. When he passed away in 2017, he was the senior-most cinematographer of the Indian film industry.
 He was 101 years old and the oldest among all Indian cameramen.

 4. Utsav Mukherjee made a documentary based on his life in 1997 titled ‘Under Exposed’.

 6. He joined Shantiniketan for studies at the age of 9.
-He didn’t know Bengali, and knew only Tamil and Telugu then.
-He spent his early childhood in Chennai, where his father worked in railways as permanent way inspector.
+He didn’t know Bengali and knew only Tamil and Telugu then.
+He spent his early childhood in Chennai, where his father worked in the railways as a permanent way inspector.

 7. He was a founding member of the Technicians’ Studio in South Kolkata’s Tollygunge.